HomeDev68/proxy.php/README.md

 3. [Optionally] rename the `proxy.php` script to 'index.php' if you wish to proxy with the index implied...

-4. Edit the `config.php` script - adjust the target domain list to reflect the only domains you would like to proxy for!

-5. [Optionally] adjust the `$SETTING_BLOCKED_HOSTS` array in `config.php` to specify the domains you want to block.
+4. All domains are allowed by default.
+If you want to block specific domains, adjust the `$SETTING_BLOCKED_HOSTS` array in `config.php`.

 Example of `$SETTING_BLOCKED_HOSTS` array: